Skip to content

 Pro Tips for Adjusting Quickly

-• Ask questions if unsure about behavior or customs.
+• Ask questions if unsure about behavior or customs; most locals appreciate curiosity and respect.

-• Join student clubs or local community events to learn faster.
+• Join student clubs, sports teams, or local community events — immersion accelerates learning and adaptation.

 Comments (2)